kasperlewau/angular-float-label/README.md

 ### To-dos
 - [ ] Write tests
 - [x] Move away from the oh-so-stupid setTimeout() on init.
-- [/] Handle HTML5 inline validation (its broken).
+- [x] Handle HTML5 inline validation.
-  - [ ] Conditional placeholder attributes + inherited styling to enable HTML5 validations.
+  - [x] Conditional placeholder attributes + inherited styling to enable HTML5 validations.
 - [x] Move DOM transforming to compile().
   - [/] Not fully switched to compile(), working as of now however.
 - [ ] Add hosted demo with examples // Improve README.